 Further information on the flu vaccine can be found on NHS website – https://www.nhs.uk/conditions/vaccinations/flu-influenza-vaccine/

-We will be receiving our flu vaccine for patients aged over 65yrs on 11.09.2019 – if you are eligible for this vaccine please call the surgery now to book an appointment.
+Flu vaccines are now in stock for all age groups – if you are eligible for this vaccine please call the surgery now to book an appointment.